 - Proof of current CPR certification that includes one-person, two-person and infant and child CPR (Health Care Provider).

-- Evidence of background check.
+- Evidence of background check and urine drug screening.

 - Students who do not attend this orientation and submit physical examinations and proof of CPR certification by the first day of class will be withdrawn from the program.